dragonchain/dragonchain/docs/usage/permissioning.md

 - `misc` : Miscellaneous Operations (currently only getting status)
 - `contracts` : Operations related to dragonchain smart contracts (L1 Only)
 - `transaction_types` : Operations related to transaction types (L1 Only)
 - `transactions` : Operations related to individual chain transactions (L1 Only)
-- `verifications` : Operations related to dragon net verifications (L1 Only)
+- `verifications` : Operations related to Dragon Net verifications (L1 Only)

 The following are all the available api endpoints for permissioning, along with their operation type, and whether or not their endpoint permission object has a